 Augie Reads: Summer reading for first-year students

-Each year at Augustana, all incoming first-year students read a common book during the summer before their arrival on campus as an initiation into the college's intellectual community.
+Each year at Augustana, all incoming first-year students and transfer students enrolling in FYI or FYH 101 read a common book during the summer before their arrival on campus as an initiation into the college's intellectual community.

 The Augie Reads book is integrated into the first-year academic program.
 All fall semester FYI-101 and first-year honors classes will discuss the book and collect the required summer assignment about the book as part of their common curriculum during the first few weeks of each course.

 You’ll bring a copy of your assignment to the first day of your First-Year Inquiry/First-Year Honors 101 class.

 If you have any questions, email Augie Reads coordinator Farah Marklevits.